Julian-Jurai/Node-WebAPIs/README.md

 ### Websocket demo

 Clicking _Start Websocket_ opens a connection to the http server and enables a text input which pushes messages to the server.
 Messages sent to server appear in green and messages recieved from appear in red.
+To demonstrate the changes being pushed, make a change to the `test.txt` file to see it reflected in the client.

 | Client |
 | ------ |